 Also, 63% of employees are more likely to call in for sick day leaves if they are facing burnout at work or are facing personal issues.
 And even if they do not call in for leaves, their performance is likely to reduce by 13%.
 (Gallup)

 These numbers cover huge number of employees and it is a serious matter that needs to have a quick solution.
-If this is an issue that doesn’t concern you or your organisation then you need to reconsider it because it is going to affect your company in its growth.
+If this is an issue that doesn’t concern you or your organization then you need to reconsider it because it is going to affect your company in its growth.